g3n1uss/OpticalDeMultiplexerSPP/README.md

 # OpticalImpedanceDeMultiplexerSPP

-## What is "demultiplexor", "SPP", "Impedance"?
+## What are all these terms: "demultiplexor", "SPP", "Impedance", etc?

-Answers on these and other questions can be found on the corresponding [wiki page](https://github.com/g3n1uss/OpticalImpedanceDeMultiplexerSPP/wiki).
+The answers on these and other questions can be found on the corresponding [wiki page](https://github.com/g3n1uss/OpticalImpedanceDeMultiplexerSPP/wiki).

 ## What should I do to run the code?